kentcanonigo/simple-crud-app/README.md

 ```

 ### Environment Variables

 See `.env.example` for all available configuration options.

 ## 🚀 Production Considerations

-- Use `FLASK_ENV=production`
+- Use `FLASK_ENV=production`.
-- Configure external MySQL database
+- Configure an external MySQL database.
-- Set up Splunk HEC for logging
+- Set up a log collector to process the structured JSON logs from `stdout`.
-- Use proper secrets management for database credentials
+- Use proper secrets management for database credentials in Kubernetes.
-- Deploy with multiple replicas for high availability
+- Deploy with multiple replicas for high availability.
-- Configure load balancer and SSL termination
+- Configure a load balancer and SSL termination.

 ## 📄 License